A Koebe distortion theorem for quasiconformal mappings in the Heisenberg group: Introduction

 \begin{definition} For a quasiconformal map $f:\Omega \to \Omega'$ between domains $\Omega,\Omega' \subsetneq \mathbb{H}^1$, we define

-with $B(x):=B(x,d(x,\partial \Omega))$ and $u_B:= \frac{1}{|B|}\int_B u \;\mathrm{d}m$. \end{definition} Here and in the following, $B=B(x,r)$ denotes an open ball with center $x$ and radius $r>0$ with respect to a metric $d$ which will depend on the context.
-Moreover, $mB:= B(x,mr)$.
+with $B(x):=B(x,d(x,\partial \Omega))$ and $u_B:= \frac{1}{m(B)}\int_B u \;\mathrm{d}m$. \end{definition} Here and in the following, $B=B(x,r)$ denotes an open ball with center $x$ and radius $r>0$ with respect to a metric $d$ which will depend on the context.
+Moreover, $\lambda B:= B(x,\lambda r)$.
+The measure $m$ is a bi-invariant Haar measure on $\Hei$ as defined in Section \ref{ss:Heis}.
 A \emph{domain} is an open connected set.
-The constant $4$ which appears in \eqref{eq:def_a_f} is unrelated to the factor $4$ in Koebe's distortion theorem, but instead agrees with the Hausdorff dimension of the sub-Riemannian Heisenberg group.
+The constant $4$ which appears in \eqref{eq:def_a_f} is unrelated to the factor $4$ in Koebe's distortion theorem for conformal functions in the plane, but instead agrees with the Hausdorff dimension of the sub-Riemannian Heisenberg group.
 The following is the main theorem of this paper.